-Our 4 week Certificate in Professional Cookery is an accredited course designed to introduce you to the fundamentals of cooking to a professional standard.
+Our 4 week Certificate in Culinary Arts is an accredited course designed to introduce you to the fundamentals of cooking to a professional standard.
 At the end of the course you will have a broad range of cookery skills and an industry recognised qualifications that will be provide a platform to cooking professionally.

-Our Professional Culinary Diploma is our flagship course 6-month course designed to lanch the careers of future head chefs.
+Our Diploma in Culinary Arts is our flagship cuisine course designed to launch the careers of future head chefs.
 At the end of this course you will be a qualified chef with the industries highest culinary qualification and can expect to be taken seriously for jobs in the country's best restaurants.

 All of our courses are totally hands-on - it's one of the most important factors in what we do.
 And when we say hands-on, we mean it - on a normal day you will be involved in cooking almost from the moment of your arrival until you sit down to eat what you have prepared.

 There are many cookery courses out there which are demonstrations followed by lunch, there are also cookery courses out there where theory forms a large part of the day.
 Our courses are not like either of these.

 Our courses are approximately 90% practical work which means chopping, peeling, kneading, frying, rolling, boning, filleting and all the other things that make cooking so interesting.

 Within a days cookery training there will be Chef Demonstrations where you learn from the chef, followed by working individually to learn skills, and some working in pairs to complete a dish.